 From time to time, the fair value of assets associated with individual donor-restricted endowment funds may fall below the level that the donor or UPMIFA requires the Society to retain as a fund of perpetual duration.
 In accordance with GAAP, deficiencies of this nature are reported in unrestricted net assets.
 These deficiencies result from unfavorable market fluctuations that may occur after the investment of permanently restricted contributions and appropriation that was deemed prudent by the Board.
-As of December 31, 2012, such deficiencies amounted to \$49,204.
+As of December 31, 2014, two funds had deficiencies in the amount of \$26,259.